-(1) The balance of deposits mainly represented deposit made by the Company to a third party service provider to secure the service, security deposit consists of rent and utilities, and others.
-As of June 30, 2023 and 2022, no allowance was recorded against doubtful receivables.
+(i) The balance of deposits mainly represented deposit made by the Company to a third-party service provider to secure the service, security deposit consists of rent and utilities, and others.
+As of June 30, 2024 and 2023, \$106,028 and \$0 estimated credit loss was recorded against doubtful receivables.

-(2) The balance of prepaid expense mainly represented prepayment made by the Company to third parties for cyber security service, director & officer liability insurance ("D&O Insurance") or other professional service.
+(ii) The balance of prepaid expense mainly represented prepayment made by the Company to third parties for cyber security service, director & officer liability insurance ("D&O Insurance") or other professional service.

 In July 2022, the Company entered into an IT service agreement ("Service Agreement") with a third party.
 Pursuant to the Service Agreement, the third party will provide IT and advisory service to the Company to enhance its cyber security for a two-year period with a consideration of \$477,251.
-The Company expenses the prepaid expense related to Service Agreement based on the service performed and completed during each period.
-As of June 30, 2023, the balance of prepaid expense pertained to the Service Agreement amounted to \$181,237.
+The Company amortized the prepaid expense related to Service Agreement based on the service performed and completed during each period.
+As of June 30, 2024, the prepaid expense pertained to the Service Agreement has been fully amortized.

-In March 2023, the Company has purchased a D&O Insurance premium amounted to \$311,250 which cover a period of twelve months, to be expired on February 24, 2024.
-As of June 30, 2023, the balance of prepaid expense pertained to the D&O Insurance amounted to \$207,500.
+In February 2024, the Company purchased a D&O Insurance premium amounting \$74,078 which covers a period of twelve months, to be expired on February 24, 2025.
+As of June 30, 2024, the balance of prepaid expenses pertaining to the D&O Insurance amounted to \$42,812.